Capterra and Software Advice

 What to look for:

-• Centralised control for version updates and compliance tracking.
+• Centralised version control and compliance tracking.

 Example: